 Although it may not seem a big task, you will need to do some preparations before you tear down your decking.
-First, you will need to be familiar with your deck.
+First, you will need to be familiar with your decking.
 If you had someone build it for you, you likely are unfamiliar with the parts of a deck.
 Even if you do, a refresher is always helpful.
 It can also help you have a realistic expectation of how much it would take to finish the job.

 Once you become familiar with your deck structure, you’ll know what tools and equipment you will need, such as saws, hammers, prying bars, drills, and screwdrivers.
 You’ll also need safety equipment, including gloves, shoes, and safety eyeglasses.

 If you have rails on your decking, they are the first thing you will need to remove.
 To do this, you will need to unscrew or pry out the nails attaching the top rail from the balusters.
 Then, proceed to dismantle the balusters, followed by the bottom rails.

 If you can’t remove the railing, you can also try using a circular saw.
 However, you will need to hold the rails as you saw to avoid binding.
 For safety concerns, always read the instruction manuals on how to operate saws.

 Step 3: Get Rid of the Decking Boards

 Once the railing is out, the next step is to remove the decking boards.
 If you don’t intend to reuse the decking boards for other purposes, you can use a prying tool to remove them.
 Besides a crowbar, there are several tools you can find that can make the job easier and faster.